wlsf82/protractor-and-webrtc/README.md

 Follow the below instructions:

-In the project's root directory, create a `test` directory, and inside this new directory create a file named `protractor.conf.js`.
+In the project's root directory, create a `test` directory, and inside this new directory create a file named as `protractor.conf.js`.

 After creating the file, add the following code snippet to it (each part will be explained):